noamgariani11/Mock-Report/CaseNotes.md

 ![image](https://user-images.githubusercontent.com/91398631/232165281-256283ef-d832-4e9c-a0a3-54a4adcf3864.png)

-No need to change any of the defualts, just click "add host" again.
+No need to change any of the defaults, just click "add host" again.

 ![image](https://user-images.githubusercontent.com/91398631/232165302-5a62c429-ce62-4b16-9553-abdfd26ba5be.png)